Author Guidelines

 Preparing the text

 REVIEWS.
-All texts included in the Reviews section have a maximum length of 7,000 characters, spaces included.
-They should have a title and, thereafter, the complete information on the book reviewed.
+All texts included in the Reviews section should be between 1,500 to 2,500 words.
+They should have a title and, following, the complete information on the book reviewed.
 Name and institutional affiliations should be included at the end.

 FOOTNOTES.
 These should be as short as possible.
 Solely bibliographic notes will not be accepted.